pepers/SYSC3303-Project/Iteration5 [FINAL]/src/README.txt

 				- coming from Client? or Server?
 			- 3. make mode invalid
 				- coming from Client? or Server?
+			- 4. change TID
+				- coming from Client? or Server?
 		- 2. WRQ
 			- 1. make opcode invalid
 				- coming from Client? or Server?